sunvox-by-example/Way-of-SunVox/README.md

 ## About

-This is a resource for the music creation application [SunVox](http://www.warmplace.ru/soft/sunvox/).
+This is a tutorial and resource for the music creation application [SunVox](http://www.warmplace.ru/soft/sunvox/).

 It is divided into 3 sections - a tutorial, a reference, and a library of modules.